Skip to contents

 #> [1] Hex(5)HexNAc(2)

-# Convert a list of named vectors
+# From a list of named vectors

 as_glycan_composition(list(c(Hex = 5, HexNAc = 2), c(Hex = 3, HexNAc = 1)))